Solana Company (NASDAQ: HSDT) Releases Investor Update

 NEWTOWN, Pa., Nov.
-03, 2025 (GLOBE NEWSWIRE) -- Solana Company (NASDAQ: HSDT) (the “Company” or “HSDT”), a publicly listed digital asset treasury dedicated to acquiring and holding Solana (SOL), today announced the release of its latest corporate presentation (the “Investor Update”) and the election of Cosmo Jiang, General Partner at Pantera Capital, to the Board of Directors (the “Board”).
+05, 2025 (GLOBE NEWSWIRE) -- Solana Company (NASDAQ: HSDT) (the “Company” or “HSDT”), a publicly listed company that has expanded its business to include a digital asset treasury dedicated to acquiring and holding Solana (SOL), today announced that its Board of Directors has approved a stock repurchase program to acquire up to $100 million of the company's outstanding common stock.
+The new stock repurchase program, which is open-ended, allows the company to repurchase its shares from time to time in the open market and in negotiated transactions.

-The Investor Update highlights Solana’s accelerating adoption across real-world asset tokenization, decentralized finance, and payments.
-The network now leads all Layer 1 blockchains in decentralized exchange (DEX) trading volume and asset issuance market share, with over 23 billion transactions year-to-date and 2.3 million active wallets.
-Stablecoin transaction volume on Solana has also reached record levels, supported by integrations with PayPal, Stripe and Western Union, while Solana’s stablecoin market cap currently sits at over $14.5B.
+As of November 4, 2025, the current common shares and common shares underlying the pre-funded and penny warrants outstanding is 84,130,257.

-Solana Company continues to advance its mission to maximize SOL per share through ecosystem advocacy, disciplined accumulation, and active treasury management with institutional-grade staking.
-The Company remains one of the largest Solana-focused digital asset treasuries globally, operating with long-term alignment to the Solana ecosystem.
+“For our goal of maximizing SOL per share accumulation, there may be times when the best expected return of our capital is to acquire our own shares," said Joseph Chee, Executive Chairman of Solana Company and Chairman of Summer Capital.
+“In this period of market adjustment, our strategic focus remains unwavering, as does our commitment to delivering value and transparency to our shareholders."

 Forward-Looking Statements